tsuereth/glog/content/post/2018/12/02_crosscode.md

 Lacking development in that real-world thriller story, you're stuck playing the <i>game within</i> the game.
 Complete with other "players" who you'll often overhear conversing about their daily lives, or complaining about how long it's taking the CrossWorlds dev team to release an expansion pack.

-To put it another way, imagine if {{% game "Secret of Mana" %}}Secret of Mana{{% /game %}} had a bunch of background characters who, at the end of every dungeon, threw out flavor text about <i>their</i> experience with the same boss fight you'd just finished.
+To put it another way, imagine if <game:Secret of Mana> had a bunch of background characters who, at the end of every dungeon, threw out flavor text about <i>their</i> experience with the same boss fight you'd just finished.
 As an accurate simulation of real-world MMO experience, it deflates and devalues any narrative strength you might be tempted to attach to the meta-game world of CrossWorlds.

 And that would be fine, if the "real" game of CrossCode would continue developing its cyberpunk thriller narrative.  <b>But it doesn't.</b>  This story goes totally dark for the first <i>half</i> of its running length.